 However, since you are interested in properly pricing your property with the least amount of effort, consider calling a few of these agents to give you a free comparative market analysis of your property’s market value.
-Of course, the real price is you’ll have to likely meet them in person at your home and listen to them pitch you for a hour to two to list with them.
+Of course, the real price is you’ll have to likely meet them in person at your home and listen to them pitch you for an hour to two to list with them.

 REBNY operates a similar inter-brokerage shared listings database called RLS (REBNY Listing Service) that functions much like a MLS does in other parts of the country.

-Which MLS for NYC?
+Which MLS is Appropriate for NYC?

-As a result, make sure you watch out for FSBO websites that claim to cover all 50 states and still be able to list you in your local MLS.
-Those websites are a recipe to waste up to $1,000 on a listing package that lists you in an irrelevant upstate MLS plus a handful of free websites that are irrelevant for the NYC market.
+Make sure you watch out for FSBO websites that claim to cover all 50 states and still be able to list you in your local MLS.
+Those websites are a recipe to waste up to $1,000 on a listing package that may advertise your listing in an irrelevant upstate MLS plus a handful of free websites that are irrelevant for the NYC market.

 Unfortunately, over 90% of real estate transactions in NYC happen between a listing agent and a buyers’ agent.
 There are 30,000 licensed real estate agents in Manhattan alone and all agents need the cooperation of other agents to be able to close deals.